Grand Ouest

-The Grand Ouest is a geographical concept that can varyingly encompass a number of regions located in the western third or half of France, in the Atlantic Arc.
+The Grand Ouest (Mervent Bras) is a geographical concept that can varyingly encompass a number of regions located in the western third or half of France, in the Atlantic Arc.

 This territorial grouping is not formally defined and its many definitions are due in particular to the fact that it has never had its own political and administrative structure.

 Geographical limits

 Not referring to any official subdivision or territorial authority, the Grand Ouest is an entity with variable definitions.
 It systematically includes Brittany and the Pays de la Loire, frequently the former Lower Normandy and Poitou-Charentes regions, and sometimes extends to the Centre-Val de Loire region and the former Upper Normandy region.